History of Abma's Farm

 Transitioning the barn from a coop to the market, circa 1970

-In 2005, Willy retired, and Jim took over the greenhouse operations.
-Here he found his passion: growing gorgeous annuals from plugs and creating custom container gardens.
+In 2005, Willy retired, and Jim took over greenhouse operations, discovering his passion for growing beautiful annuals and designing custom container gardens.

 History of the Barns and Outbuildings